 We wish to thank all of the SPEE Members who ran for election.
 SPEE Board members represent the Society as a whole, generating, defining, executing and supporting various initiatives for growth and progression of the Society.
 It is the active participation of the membership at large, and especially, the elected leadership of the SPEE, who continue to make this society highly respected across the industry.
-This year, approximately 39% of the membership voted in the election.
+This year, approximately 36% of the membership, down from 39% in 2020, voted in the election.
 If you voted, we are grateful for your participation.
-If you didn't vote this year, we encourage you to participate in the voting process next year.
+If you didn’t vote this year, we encourage you to participate in the voting process next year.

 SPEE Executive Committee